saibelagavi/Viewpoint-aware-Video-Summarization/view_point_model/readme.txt

-Use the UFC50 dataset for training the model
+Used the UFC50 dataset for training the model